 Earned Value Analysis

 The ultimate goal of any project is to meet its deadlines, accomplish its objectives and come in at or under budget.
 In September 2009, a study released by Objectwatch, a market research and consulting firm, showed that failed information technology projects alone cost worldwide businesses and agencies $6.2 trillion per year.
 While there is no system that can guarantee that your project will succeed, Earned Value Management (EVM) can give your project a better chance for success.

 A Single System

-Perhaps the biggest benefit to implementing EVM is that it is a single system that can track the project in terms of work, time and money , Project managers do not have to learn multiple systems.
+Perhaps the biggest benefit to implementing EVM is that it is a single system that when implemented properly can track the project in terms of work, time and money, Project managers do not have to learn multiple systems.
 EVM can measure the amount of work actually completed, forecast the cost and completion date, compare the actual performance of the project versus the plan, and track the project’s budget in real time.

 Variance is an examination used in EVM of what caused a difference between the projected baseline and the actual performance.
 This can be measured on three different levels: estimated to planned, planned to actual and estimated to actual.
 The process for determining variance depends on many factors, including the industry, the parameters used and standards.
 Always verify the data when analyzing variance.
 It is critical to have complete, accurate information when performing the calculations.
 The difference discovered in calculations can show you how far away the project is from “normal.”
 It can also help track down the root of the problem.